Frequently Asked Questions

 Social Value is defined as:

-Social Value is a key priority of the Council and we have gone beyond the Act’s requirements.
+- Social Value is a key priority.
+We have gone beyond the Act’s requirements.
 We implement Social Value in all aspects of our procurement activity where it is practicable to do so.

 I have heard that the Council uses compliant procurement frameworks for awarding contracts.
 What are they?

 A procurement Framework is an agreement put in place with a single supplier or multiple suppliers.
-It enables a contracting authority like Harrow Council to place orders for services without running lengthy tendering exercises.
-It will normally require a competition process but is a faster route than traditional tendering.
+It enables a contracting authority like the Council to place orders for services without running lengthy tendering exercises.
+It normally requires a competition process, but is a faster route than traditional tendering.

 Procurement Framework Agreements are Public Contract Regulations (2015) compliant.
 This removes the need to independently undertake a full procurement process.
 It will have already been done as part of setting up the Framework.